 Merchants are allowed to set a minimum purchase requirement for credit cards.
-However, their ability to do so is not unlimited.
-A separate provision in the Durbin Amendment authorizes the Federal Reserve to define the highest allowable minimum purchase requirement that may be imposed, and they can change this limit from time to time if they see fit.
 As of this writing, the highest allowable minimum purchase requirement that merchants can set is $10.00.
 You’re free to set a lower requirement if you want to, but you cannot set a limit above this amount.

 Visa, Mastercard, and Discovery all have several stipulations on setting minimum charges in their processing agreements.
 The gist of these stipulations is that a minimum purchase requirement, if imposed, must treat all credit cards and all issuing banks equally.